davidtwco/rfcs/text/0000-build-std/1-background.md

 of the `library/` workspace plus `src/llvm-project/libunwind`, which was required in the past to build the `unwind` crate on some targets.

-Cargo supports explicitly declaring a dependency on the standard library with a `path` source (e.g. `core = { path = "../my_core" }`), but crates with these dependencies are not accepted by crates.io.
-There are crates on GitHub that use this pattern, such as [embed-rs/stm32f7-discovery][embed-rs-cargo-toml], which are used as `git` dependencies of other crates on GitHub.
+Cargo supports explicitly declaring a dependency on crates with the same names as standard library crates with a `path` source
+(e.g. `core = { path = "../my_core" }`), which rustc will load instead of crates
+in the sysroot.
+Crates with these dependencies are not accepted by crates.io, but there are crates on GitHub that use this pattern, such as [embed-rs/stm32f7-discovery][embed-rs-cargo-toml], which are used as `git` dependencies of other crates on GitHub.

 ### Dependencies
 [background-dependencies]: #dependencies